Rookie safety Marquise Blair makes loud first impression in Seahawks debut

 “At Utah,” he said, “I probably would have (led with his head), you know.
 But I’ve been working on it.”

-A second-round pick in April’s draft, Blair has been studying film of former Seahawks safeties Earl Thomas and Kam Chancellor — trying to figure out to remain a fearless enforcer and do it cleanly.
+A second-round pick in April’s draft, Blair has been studying film of former Seahawks safeties Earl Thomas and Kam Chancellor — trying to figure out how to remain a fearless enforcer and do it cleanly.

 “Kam and Earl — they did it perfectly,” Blair said.
 “When I got here, the coaches made sure (to tell him): ‘Leave your head out of it.’
 That’s why I kind of went sideways (on his hit Thursday) because that’s what we’ve been taught.”